siderolabs/talos/website/content/v1.4/talos-guides/install/virtualized-platforms/proxmox.md

 ## Create VMs

+Before starting, familiarise yourself with the
+[system requirements]({{< relref "../../../introduction/system-requirements" >}}) for Talos and assign VM resources accordingly.

-Start by creating a new VM by clicking the "Create VM" button in the Proxmox UI:
+Create a new VM by clicking the "Create VM" button in the Proxmox UI:

 <img src="/images/proxmox-guide/create-vm.png" width="500px">